 7 tips to accelerate time to revenue in B2B

-Shortening your time to revenue (TTR) is the key to closing deals faster, staying profitable, and improving your sales processes.
+Shortening your time to revenue (TTR) means closing deals faster, protecting profitability, and spotting what's actually working in your sales process.

 What is time to revenue?